clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

     ./configure.sh
     make

-Coq Makefile is clever and will also generate an `install` rule, among over things.
+Coq Makefile is clever and also generate an `install` rule, among over things.

 ## Publish a development version
 We will first publish a package on the unstable repository.
 We need to do a pull-request to add a new package (see [pull-requests on GitHub](https://help.github.com/articles/using-pull-requests/)).
 Fork the [unstable repository](https://github.com/coq/repo-unstable) and add a folder `coq:that-super-proof/coq:that-super-proof.dev` in `packages/`.
 All packages must be in small caps, in the `coq:` namespace.
 You can also use your own `coq:name:` namespace for bigger projects.